Table of Contents

-Energy performance contracting (EPC) is a mechanism to organize energy efficiency financing.
-A profitable contract, but with a very delicate point: the remuneration of the ESCO (Energy Service COmpany) depends on the achievement of the guaranteed savings.
-It is therefore key for the ESCO to be able to demonstrate the savings achieved throughout the project.
-In this article, we talk about how an Esco can prove the savings achieved thanks to its intervention and the importance of using software compliant with IPMVP® guidelines (International Performance Measurement and Verification Protocol).
+Energy Performance Contracting (EPC) is a mechanism for organising the financing of energy efficiency.
+It is a lucrative contract, but with a very delicate point: the ESCO’s (Energy Service COmpany) remuneration depends on the achievement of the guaranteed savings.
+It is therefore crucial for the ESCO to be able to demonstrate the savings achieved throughout the project.
+In this article we talk about how an ESCO can prove the savings achieved thanks to its intervention and the importance of using software that complies with the IPMVP® (International Performance Measurement and Verification Protocol) guidelines.

 Benefits for companies that choose an EPC.

 How ESCOs can demonstrate real savings (IPMVP models used for measurement & verification).

 Energy Performance Contracts (or EPC or Energy Performance Contracting) have been introduced with the aim of encouraging energy retrofitting through the implementation of an energy efficiency or renewable energy project.

 For the definition of the Energy Performance Contracts we refer directly to Article 2 of the European Directive 2012/27/EU, which describes them as follows: